Jerppuu/Ohjelmointi4/README.md

 # Node Express Server

-The server has been configured to run from http://localhost:3001 . \
+The server has been configured to run from http://localhost:3002 . \
-It will serve a webpage from project root ./client/build/index.html \
+It will serve a webpage from  /client/build/index.html \
-It can respond to API calls through http://localhost:3001/api/search/:location . \
+It can respond to API calls through http://localhost:3002/api/search/:location and http://localhost:3002/api/map. \
-At the moment the location name starts with an uppercase letter.\
+At the moment the location name starts with an uppercase letter and can be specified with a country name separated by a comma.\

-## preinstalled components
+## Preinstalled components
+Server has been developed with NPM v7.11.0 and NodeJS v14.16.1

 npm i express node-fetch\
 \